Search for new phenomena in multi-body invariant masses in events with at least one isolated lepton and two jets using $\sqrt{s} = 13$ TeV proton-proton collision data collected by the ATLAS detector: Analysis procedure

 An alternative five-parameter function for the description of the background was investigated.
 This alternative function, proposed in Ref.~\cite{Aad:2020kep}, differs from Eq.~(\ref{eq:function}) by replacing $p_5\ln^{2}x$ with $p_5/\sqrt{x}$.
 Similarly to the nominal function, applying the alternative function to the LE-CR and MC+LE-CR regions leads to residuals distributed according to a normal distribution with a mean consistent with zero.
 Differences between fits of the $\mjjl$ and $\mjjll$ distributions with the nominal and alternative functions were statistically insignificant.
 As the two functions were statistically equivalent when applied to the MC+LE-CR, Eq.~(\ref{eq:function}) was chosen as the nominal function in order to remain consistent with Ref.~\cite{Aad:2020kep}.

 To investigate potential biases in the description of the MC+LE-CR by Eq.~(\ref{eq:function}), `signal-injection' and `spurious-signal' tests are performed.
 For the signal-injection test, signal events modelled according to Gaussian distributions are added to the expected background distribution to assess whether or not the correct numbers of events can be extracted using signal-plus-background fits with unconstrained fit parameters, assuming the known Gaussian signal shape.
-Such tests define signal-injection efficiency correction factors to be applied to the limits.
 The signal-injection tests are performed for the $\mjjl$, $\mjjll$, $\mjbl$ and $\mbbl$ distributions, assuming injected signals with various widths from 3\% to 15\% of the mean mass.
-The correction factors range from 0.96 to 1.0.
+The signal-injection efficiency correction factor is defined as the ratio of the extracted events above the $5p$ fit to the number of injected events.
+These factors are applied to the limits for each mass spectra to be presented.
+The correction factors are small and their values range from 0.96 to 1.0.

 For the spurious-signal test, signal-plus-background fits are run on the background-only spectra of the control region for different signal masses, and the extracted signal yield is taken as an estimate of a potentially false signal.
 The extracted signal yield in the spurious-signal tests is less than 50\% of the statistical uncertainty in each mass bin.
 This event rate for the signal region is considered as a source of systematic uncertainty in the estimation of cross-section limits (discussed in Section~\ref{sec:sys}).